Burgers equation from non-thermal stationary states in nearly-integrable gases: Hydrodynamic equation

 where we used the chain rule and introduced

 Changing variables to the original, dimensionful, ones we arrive at the Euler-scale evolution equation

-Let us now gain some intuition on the velocity parameter $u$.
-First of all it can be shown that under the Galilean boost with velocity $w$, it transforms indeed as velocity: $u \rightarrow u + w$.
+Let us now gain some intuition on the advective coefficient $u$.
+First of all, it can be shown that under the Galilean boost with velocity $w$, it transforms indeed as velocity: $u \rightarrow u + w$ (see Appendix~\ref{app:galilean}).
 This renders the Euler-scale equation Galilean invariant as it should be.

-Furthermore, for symmetric states (this includes thermal states) $u = 0$.
-This follows from the observations that the derivative can be taken in front of the integral and that the first moment of the thermal distribution is $0$.
+Furthermore, for parity-symmetric states (this includes thermal states) $u = 0$.
+This follows from the observations that the derivative can be taken in front of the integral and that the first moment of a symmetric distribution is $0$.
 A Galilean boost makes the first moment finite but density independent.
 Therefore, for standard collision integral with only thermal stationary term there is no dynamics at the Euler scale.
 A result known from the standard kinetic theory.
 However, for non-thermal stationary states $u$ can be non-zero.
-This requires the stationary state to be asymmetric in $\lambda$ and this asymmetry cannot be removed by a boost.
+This requires the stationary state to be asymmetric in $\lambda$ and this asymmetry cannot be removable by a boost.